LoopKit/loopdocs/docs/browser/other-apps.md

 1. Wait a few minutes to make sure there is not an early failure
     * If you see the red `X` (:octicons-x-circle-fill-16:{: .failed }):
-        * Use the Browser Build Errors page to resolve the error, substituting , then repeat the Action
+        * Use the Browser Build Errors page (which uses LoopWorkspace repository) to resolve the error, substituting the repository name for the app you are building, then repeat the Action
         * [Quick Reference for Browser Build Errors](bb-errors.md#quick-reference-for-browser-build-errors){: target="_blank" }
 1. If the process appears to be happening without an error, go do something else for a while.
 The build should take less than half an hour (these tend to build faster than the *Loop* app.
     * When you see the green check (:octicons-check-circle-fill-16:{: .passed }) continue